-#1 Buck Explained
+#1 Buckshot: #1 Buck Ammo Explained

 #1 Buck Applications

 As the name implies, #1 buck can be used for hunting deer and other game of all sizes at short to medium range – though it may be less effective than the larger 00 buck.
-If shooting in an area filled with small brush and thickets, the dispersion and rapid energy transfer of 1 Buck can be more desirable than even a .30-06 unless the range is extreme.
+If shooting in an area filled with small brush and thickets, the dispersion and rapid energy transfer of #1 buck can be more desirable than even a .30-06, unless the range is extreme.

-Home Defense- There is some debate about the best shotgun ammunition for home defense but 1 Buck has a lot to offer those who choose a shotgun for this application.
+There is some debate about the best shotgun ammunition for home defense, but #1 buck has a lot to offer those who choose a shotgun for this application.
 The biggest advantage is a combination of penetration and contact area.
-If 00 Buck will shoot through 6 pieces of drywall and you live in a crowded apartment building, you could cause serious property damage and potential injuries.
+If 00 buck will shoot through six pieces of drywall and you live in a crowded apartment building, you could cause serious property damage and potential injuries.
 For a lethal round that's less penetrative, the #1 buck will go through less drywall and have more pellets in the shot than the 00.
 There are almost twice as many pellets in a #1 buck load compared to the 00 buck – leading to more wound channels and a greater likelihood of multiple system trauma, which is a known fight stopper.

 Your shotgun itself is a huge factor in both of these applications, so it's important to try various types of shot at various measured distances at a shooting range.
 You might be surprised by the cohesiveness of the pellets if you’ve never used a shotgun before, as it's a popular misconception that the pellets burst out immediately like milk out of a straw.
 However, this is not how shotgun shells are designed to work.
 Instead, the pellets are held in a shot cup that keeps them from spreading until about five to seven yards.